Coledg/the-lost-coast/README.md

 # the-lost-coast
-Navigating the lost coast's impassible tidal zones using API data from the NOAA
+Navigating the Lost Coast's impassible tidal zones using API data from the NOAA